Ank17M/Decentralized-Task-Management/README.md

 Project Structure Details
 -Task Manager Folder
-contracts/: Contains the Solidity smart contracts.
+contracts/: Contains the Solidity smart contracts.<br />
-TaskManager.sol: The main smart contract for managing tasks. migrations/: Contains migration scripts for deploying smart contracts. test/: Contains test scripts for the smart contracts. truffle-config.js: Truffle configuration file.
+TaskManager.sol: The main smart contract for managing tasks.<br />
+migrations/: Contains migration scripts for deploying smart contracts.<br />
+test/: Contains test scripts for the smart contracts.<br />
+truffle-config.js: Truffle configuration file.<br />

 -Page Folder
-src/: Contains the source code for HTML page, CSS and JavaScript. components/: Contains HTML PAGE components. index.html: Main Web-application component. script.js: Script to handle the page events.
+src/: Contains the source code for HTML page, CSS and JavaScript.<br />
+components/: Contains HTML PAGE components.<br />
+index.html: Main Web-application component.<br />
+script.js: Script to handle the page events.<br />

 Usage
 -Adding a Task
-Open the web application in your browser.
+Open the web application in your browser.<br />
-Connect your MetaMask wallet.
+Connect your MetaMask wallet.<br />
-Use the provided form to add a new task.
+Use the provided form to add a new task.<br />

 -Viewing Tasks
-Tasks added via the web application are stored on the blockchain.
+Tasks added via the web application are stored on the blockchain.<br />
-The task list can be viewed and managed through the web application interface.
+The task list can be viewed and managed through the web application interface.<br />

 -Completing a Task
-Use the web application to mark tasks as completed.
+Use the web application to mark tasks as completed.<br />
-The status update is recorded on the blockchain.
+The status update is recorded on the blockchain.<br />